montee6/RainBarrelLevel/README.md

-# WaterLevelMeasuring
-Water level measuring für a rain barrel
+# Measuring of the water level of a rain barrel